-To Keep Sets/Sensors On + Minimize Skin Irritation
+Keep ‘Em Stuck On & Avoid Skin Irritation

 The goal of a preparatory wipe, which you use right before inserting an infusion set or sensor, is to reduce irritation and/or keep the set on for the expected time period (2-3 days between pump infusion set changes; 6-7 days for CGM sensors; 14 days for Libre sensors).
 If you are finding that the sets are falling off too soon, or if your child’s skin is reacting negatively to the sensor or its adhesive, then skin preparatory wipes may be useful.

 In the case of a reaction to the cannula on a pump infusion set, since the cannula is inserted under the skin barrier wipes are not likely to solve the problem.
 Your child’s diabetes health care team may recommend an infusion set manufactured by a different company, using different components.

 When the infusion set is removed, if you find that your child’s skin is red, inflamed, raised, “bubbly”, or blistered, it may be reacting to some component of the cannula or the adhesive.

 In the case of sensitivity to the tape/adhesive, your child’s diabetes health care team may recommend the use of barrier wipes.
 Barrier wipes do just that: they provide a protective barrier between the infusion set and the skin, so that the troublesome components in the infusion set tape/adhesive don’t come in direct contact with your child’s skin.
 Examples of barrier film products available in Canada include: Cavilon™, Coloplast, SkinPrep™ and SkinTac™.
 With these products, you apply a liquid barrier film that dries quickly to form a breathable, transparent coating on the skin.
 They are designed to protect skin from (among other things) fluids, tape trauma, and friction.